jautschbach/mathematica-notebooks/cubefile-plot-2D-slices/README.md

 *Notes: Mathematica Versions 12.x, 13.0, 13.3, and 14.0 are confirmed to work.
 Others likely will.*

-An earlier version of this notebook was used to generate 2D cutplane plots of orbitals in the textbook *Molecular Orbitals* by Pierpaolo Morgante and Jochen Autschbach (American Chemical Society, 2023), see https://ja01.chem.buffalo.edu/in-focus-mo-ebook/in-focus-mo-ebook.html and https://pubs.acs.org/doi/book/10.1021/acsinfocus.7e7002
+An earlier version of this notebook was used to generate 2D cut-plane plots of orbitals in the textbook *Molecular Orbitals* by Pierpaolo Morgante and Jochen Autschbach (American Chemical Society, 2023), see https://ja01.chem.buffalo.edu/in-focus-mo-ebook/in-focus-mo-ebook.html and https://pubs.acs.org/doi/book/10.1021/acsinfocus.7e7002

 Numerical data for the orbitals must be provided in the form of data files in the commonly used 'cube' format (volume data + molecular frame).